52 Types of Beetles in Washington State

 47. Cedar Beetle

 The cedar beetle is an important biological control agent for cedar trees, native to Western North America.
-The larvae feed on hemlock and western redcedar, so it is often used as a means to eliminate non-native cedars from infested areas.
+The larvae feed on hemlock and western redcedar, so it is often used to eliminate non-native cedars from infested areas.

 Also, it has been known to damage local crops such as vineyards by feeding on grapevines.